 After the morning coffee break John joined the class and instructed his students on the theory behind the camera, movement, lighting, set ups, framing and how to break down a scene, in preparation for the after session on camera skills.

 After lunch cinematographer Seamus Deasy gave our students a hands-on demonstration of three types of camera: film and digital cameras and super 16mm cameras.
-Students then had the opportunity to try different filmmaking techniques under Seamus’s guidance and instruction.
+Students then had the opportunity to try different filmmaking techniques and the Arri Alexa camera system under Seamus’s guidance and instruction.

 On the final day ten actors from The Lir Academy were brought into the studio to demonstrate the casting process and the first pair were auditioned by John.
 His students then took over and conducted the rest of the auditions.
 Two pairs of actors were selected during this process by majority vote and were invited to shoot the test scene, written by John, Game Over.